What You Need to Know About Industrial Engineering Technologist

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-There were about 76,800 jobs for Industrial Engineering Technologist in 2016 (in the United States).
+In the United States, there were 76,800 jobs for Industrial Engineering Technologist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Industrial Engineering Technologist by 2026.
-There will be an estimated 7,100 positions for Industrial Engineering Technologist per year.
+The BLS estimates 7,100 yearly job openings in this field.